thoughtram/blog/_posts/2015-05-03-the-difference-between-annotations-and-decorators.md

 {% endraw %}
 {% endhighlight %}

 We have a class `Tabs` that is basically empty.
-The class has two annotations, `@Component` and `@View`.
+The class has one annotation `@Component`.
 If we'd remove all annotations, what would be left is just an empty class that doesn't have any special meaning right?
-So it seems that `@Component` and `@View` add some metadata to the class in order to give it a specific meaning.
+So it seems that `@Component` add some metadata to the class in order to give it a specific meaning.
 This is what annotations are all about.
 They are a declarative way to add metadata to code.

 `@Component` is an annotation that tells Angular, that the class, which the annotation is attached to, is a component.
-The `@View` annotation, gives Angular information about the view of the component.
-In this case, it's an HTML template.

 Okay, even if that seems to be quite clear, there are a few questions coming up:

 - Where do those annotations come from?
 This is nothing that JavaScript gives us out of the box right?
-- Who defined that those annotations are called `@Component` and `@View`?
+- Who defined this annotations called `@Component`?
 - If this is part of AtScript, what does that translate to, so we can use it in today's browsers?

  Let's answer these one by one.
 Where do those annotations come from?
-To answer that question, we need to complete the code sample. `@Component` and `@View` is something we need to import from the Angular 2 framework like this:
+To answer that question, we need to complete the code sample. `@Component` is something we need to import from the Angular 2 framework like this:

 {% highlight javascript %}
 {% raw %}
 import {
   ComponentMetadata as Component,
-  ViewMetadata as View
-} from 'angular2/angular2';
+} from '@angular/core';
 {% endraw %}
 {% endhighlight %}